- Will I need a passport?

-CoE and LSA-CS students who are in good academic standing and have completed at least 1 year in the College of Engineering (or one semester if you are a transfer student) are eligible to apply to the majority of our spring/summer programs.
+CoE students who are in good academic standing and have completed at least 1 year in the College of Engineering (or one semester if you are a transfer student) are eligible to apply to the majority of our spring/summer programs.
 Depending on the program, you must have a GPA between 2.0-3.0.
 If you are concerned about the GPA requirement, you can review the GPA requirements of our spring/summer programs.

 To find the specific requirements, including GPA and class level, check out the Eligibility section at the top of each M-Compass brochure.

 I am an undeclared CoE student.
 Am I eligible for any IPE programs?

 Yes!
 Almost all of our programs are open to all CoE students, regardless of whether or not you have declared a major, and many of our Spring/Summer opportunities have been designed specifically for first-year students.

 Stop by during our walk-in advising Monday-Friday from 1:00-4:00 p.m. or send us an email to find out what programs will work best for you!